Han Chiang School

-Han Chiang School (韩江学院 (韓江學院, Hán Jiāng Xué Yuàn)) is a group of three schools in Malaysia.
+Han Chiang School (zh) is a group of three schools in Malaysia.
 The first school was founded on October 10, 1919; in Jalan Lim Lean Teng, Penang.
 Those schools are managed by the Han Chiang, Board of Director.
 Han Chiang School is also a Teochew-founded school and the schools are sited together.

 Name of school

 The name, Han Chiang, was adopted from a river in Chaozhou, China called the Han River.
 The river flows from the town of Chaozhou to the South China Sea.